OpenDSA/OpenDSA/RST/en/Status.rst

 (We maintain this version to speed up compilation a bit for the developers.)
-If you are looking at the "OpenDSA" book, you are seeing the modules that we consider "ready for use", perhaps with some stub modules to make the cross-referencing work.
+If you are looking at the "OpenDSA" book, you are seeing the modules that we consider "ready for use".

 There are also many chapters that partially complete.
 These include materials related to design, general trees, memory management, file processing, indexing, searching, graphs, and NP-completeness.
 These all have text, but not as many visualizations and exercises as we plan.
 A lot of progress is being made on fleshing these out.
-They should be reasonably complete by the end of 2014.
+They should be reasonably complete by the end of 2015.

+There are also ongoing major efforts to create materials for Programming languages (translators and compilers), and Finite Languages and Automata.

+We are also in the midst of a major effort to re-engineer our communications layer between content server and scoring server.
+We hope to have completed a prototype by the end of Summer 2015, and have it ready for production use by the beginning of 2016.
+This new system will provide integration with at least the Canvas LMS, and hopefully will make it easy for us to provide integration with other LMS such as Moodle.

 Configuring Your Own Book
 -------------------------